Call 765-204-1188

 Aversion therapy is part of a comprehensive treatment plan that includes counseling, support groups, and other therapeutic approaches to address the psychological and emotional aspects of addiction or behavior.
 Pharmacological treatments, such as the use of Antabuse (disulfiram) for alcohol addiction, is considered a form of aversion therapy that is often combined with other treatment methods like psychotherapy and support groups.

-Combining aversion therapy with motivational interviewing or other motivational enhancement techniques can help increase patient engagement and commitment to treatment.
-Additionally, mindfulness-based approaches or relaxation techniques are used alongside aversion therapy to help patients manage cravings and develop alternative coping strategies.
-By combining aversion therapy with other evidence-based treatments, clinicians aim to provide a more holistic approach that addresses multiple aspects of the patient’s condition and increases the likelihood of long-term success.
+Combining aversion therapy with motivational interviewing or other motivational enhancement techniques helps increase patient engagement and commitment to treatment.
+Mindfulness-based approaches or relaxation techniques are used alongside aversion therapy to help patients manage cravings and develop alternative coping strategies.

 Are There Any Risks or Ethical Considerations in Aversion Therapy for Addiction?